awestover/thoughts/content/2notes/EM reprise.md

 $p(y;\theta) = \sum \pi_k N(y;\mu_k, \Lambda_k)$.

-ok i dont really have time to read this rn read till page 10/14
+ok i dont really have time to read this rn read till page 10/14 could be fun to go to OH or talk to Kevin + Anthony about this more